leobel96/LambdaBooth/README.md

 The user can switch on/off every function of the six provided without any issue from the "enable/disable features" menu in the file "LambdaBooth.py":
 ```
 ## ENABLE/DISABLE FEATURES
 BUTTON = 1  #use/don't use button
 COUNTDOWN = 0 #use/don't use countdown
 CAMERA = 1  #use/don't use camera
 CHROMAKEY = 0 #use/don't use chromakey
 OVERLAY = 1 #use/don't use overlay
 UPLOAD = 1  #use/don't use google photos upload
+PRINTING = 0  #send/don't send the result to printer
 ```
 and he can also configure every aspect from "user configuration" menu:
 ```